 When it comes to HIV transmission, it’s important to know what early symptoms to look for.
-Early detection of HIV can help ensure that prompt treatment is received to control the virus and slow the progression into stage 3 HIV, a more appropriate term for AIDS.
+Early detection of HIV can help ensure prompt treatment to control the virus and prevent progression into stage 3 HIV.
+Stage 3 HIV is more commonly known as AIDS.

 - swollen lymph nodes